last updated: 2022-02-21

 We save the file as text-only with the name openhab.yml

-and start it with the up
+and start it with the following command:

-docker-compose -f openhab.yml up --remove-orphans -d
+docker compose -f openhab.yml up --remove-orphans -d

 Without -f